WILDFLOWER

 In the first three lines of each plant’s description

-you will find basic information about the plant: Each of these is discussed below.
+you will find basic information: Each of these is discussed below.

 |